ddugovic/pouetchess/README.md

 pouetChess uses the Scons build system.
 So if you want to compile from source you will need it.

-To build pouetChess you have to configure first : `scons configure`
+To build pouetChess you have to configure first : `pip install semver && scons configure`

 To know all the options, you can do `scons --help`